pip-services/pip-services-docs/content/en/getting_started/recipes/prometheus/_index.md

 #### increment

 This method can be used to create a counter that increments by a specified value.
-Its syntax is

-__increment(name: str, value: float)__

-where name is the name of the counter and value is the increment number.
+Its syntax is **increment(name: string, value: number)** where name is the name of the counter and value is the increment number.

 An example of its implementation is